RyanStan/ConiferOS/README.md

 ### Booting
 The BIOS will load the boot sector into memory and execute it.
-Our FAT (File Allocation Table filesystem) boot sector is defined by [boot.asm](src/boot/boot.asm) which gets written to the first sector in our disk image.
+Our FAT (File Allocation Table filesystem) boot sector is defined by [boot.asm](src/boot/boot.asm) and gets written to the first sector in our disk image.

 Our bootloader does two main things: enter protected mode and load our kernel (100 sectors of the disk, 1 KB) into memory at 0x0100000 and then jump to it.

 ### The Kernel Entry Point
-The code that the bootloader jumps to once the kernel is in memory starts with [kernel.asm](src/kernel.asm).
+Once the kernel is in memory, the first function to execute is `_start` in [kernel.asm](src/kernel.asm).
 From here, I call kernel_main which is in [kernel.c](src/kernel.c).

 ### Interupts